BKK Designs Beached House Embedded into Terrain

 Side-bar-footer-forum

-Connection of spaces is from a functional analysis where the architect considered which space comes after which one and the relationship between them.
-The modern interiors majorly painted in white includes a few contrasting elements creating a very exciting and unique contemporary feel for the occupants.
+The connection of spaces is from a functional analysis where the architect considered which space comes after which one and the relationship between them.
+The modern interior, majorly painted in white, includes a few contrasting elements, creating a very exciting and unique contemporary feel for the occupants.
 Strategic positioning of windows and other openings ensures maximum daylighting is achieved.

 If you're seeking a coastal retreat that seamlessly blends modern elegance with spectacular ocean views, Palm Beach by Affiniti Architects is a must-see gem that will leave you in awe.